 Once made, it can be used to make many delicious cannabis recipes like this lemon vinaigrette or my popular tomato-cucumber salad.

 This is my preferred infusion method for this recipe.
 Get the full recipe and directions for making cannabis-infused olive oil here.

 Other oil options that work would include:

 Decarbed Cannabis Flower

-Using decarbed cannabis flower is no different than using any other ground spice or herb in this recipe.
+Using decarbed cannabis flower is just like using any other herb or spice.

-To reap the benefits of activated CBD or THC, cannabis decarboxylation must occur before consuming the dried flower buds of the cannabis plant.
+To reap the benefits of activated CBD or THC, be sure to decarboxylate the flower first.